-This site features a growing collection of papers written over a period of years by David Pollock, trustee of Humanists UK (formerly the British Humanist Association) and sometime president of the European Humanist Federation.
+This site features a growing collection of papers written over a period of years by David Pollock, for many years until recently a trustee of Humanists UK (formerly the British Humanist Association) and sometime president of the European Humanist Federation.

 Given the passage of time, they may not exactly represent my current views but in general I have chosen not to edit them other than trivially.
 However, I do give their dates of composition.

-Relatively recent additions are about religion in schools, in particular my submission to the recent Religious Education Council’s enquiry into the future of religious education.
+There is then a group of papers about religion in schools, in particular my submission to the Religious Education Council’s enquiry into the future of religious education.
 There is also a paper on the law about religious education and one on the unjustified exemptions from employment discrimination law given to religious schools.

 I have also uploaded a revised version of a paper from four years ago on the coming Coronation of King Charles III.